xjtang/newfusion/README.md

 **Preparing**

 - Download required input data and allocate enough disk space for output
 - Organize all input data in one folder with original folders and file names (such as MOD09, MOD09GA)
 - Clone (or pull) the fusion repo. to your server or local computer
 - Copy and customize the configuration file
+- Compile the model is necessary

 **To run fusion step by step**